abilian/lab.abilian.com/docs/Tech/Cloud/SlapOS/Porting Software to SlapOS - Tutorial.md

 #### Partitions

-A **Computer Partition** is a lightweight container within a node.
+In SlapOS, a **Computer Partition** is a lightweight container within a node.
 It is analogous to a virtual environment where one or more software instances are deployed.
 Each partition is self-contained and includes:

 - Isolated storage.
 - Configurations specific to the deployed software.